Let's Talk About Lymphoma

 What Causes Lymphoma in the First Place?

-Doctors don’t know exactly what it is that triggers lymphocyte white blood cells to grow out of control, but we do know that DNA plays an important role in the development of the disease.
+Doctors don’t know exactly what it is that triggers lymphocyte white blood cells to grow out of control, but we do know that, as with all types of cancer, DNA plays an important role in the development of the disease.

 Your DNA contains genes that tell all the cells in your body how to behave.
 “Oncogenes” trigger cell growth, while “tumor suppressor genes” slow it down.
 Sometimes, there are mistakes and mutations in a person’s DNA that can turn these genes on or off.
 When that happens, it can potentially lead to lymphoma.

 Sometimes, these changes are random; other times, they can be caused by exposure to cancer-causing chemicals or the way you live your life.
 These gene mutations are not believed to be hereditary—in other words, you did not get them from your parents.